 A small number of states have implemented reforms to end the rape kit backlog, including legislation, policies and state funding.

-Illinois, Texas and Colorado have enacted legislation—all since 2010—requiring law enforcement agencies to provide an inventory of the untested kits in their facilities and then submit those kits to a crime lab for analysis.
+Illinois, Texas, Ohio and Colorado have enacted legislation—all since 2010—requiring law enforcement agencies to provide an inventory of the untested kits in their facilities and then submit those kits to a crime lab for analysis.

-Each of the three laws set an initial deadline by which the agencies were to submit the inventory and a second deadline by which they were to send the untested kits.
+Each of the four laws set an initial deadline by which the agencies were to submit the inventory and a second deadline by which they were to send the untested kits.
 State officials were mandated to develop a plan for testing the submitted kits within a certain timeframe.
-To prevent future backlogs, going forward, agencies are to submit rape kit evidence for testing within a specified number of days of receiving it—10 days in Illinois, 30 in Texas and 21 in Colorado.
+To prevent future backlogs, going forward, agencies are to submit rape kit evidence for testing within a specified number of days of receiving it—10 days in Illinois, 30 in Texas, 30 in Ohio and 21 in Colorado.